 Operating on satellites is relatively straightforward, but over the years many tips, tricks, and secrets have been discovered which make operating more efficient and pleasant.
 Here we are collecting information of use to both the new and experienced operator.

-Fox-1 Operating Guide includes pointers on getting started and provides a handy reference to the Fox-1 cubesat operating frequencies.
+Fox-1 Operating Guide, updated for 2019, includes pointers on getting started and provides a handy reference to the Fox-1 cubesat operating frequencies.
 This color PDF file is designed to print double-sided.
 Two different resolution versions are available:

 Low resolution PDF suitable for on-screen display (~300KB size)